-The final 60 seconds of your case interview often determine whether you receive an offer.
+The final 60 seconds of your case interview carry disproportionate weight.
 Based on our analysis of hundreds of candidate debriefs, the synthesis and recommendation phase is where strong performers separate themselves from average ones.
-Interviewers consistently report that a crisp, confident closing leaves a lasting impression—while a rambling conclusion can undermine 30 minutes of solid analysis.
+Interviewers at McKinsey, BCG, and Bain consistently report that a crisp, confident closing leaves a lasting impression—while a rambling conclusion can undermine 30 minutes of solid analysis.

-| Dimension | What They’re Looking For |
+| Dimension | What Interviewers Evaluate |

 |---|---|

-| Clarity | Can you state a recommendation without hedging? |
+| Clarity | Can you state a recommendation without hedging or qualifiers? |

-| Structure | Do you follow a logical flow (answer → support → action)? |
+| Structure | Do you follow a logical flow: answer → support → action? |

-| Prioritization | Can you identify what matters most from your analysis? |
+| Prioritization | Can you identify the 2-3 insights that matter most from 30 minutes of analysis? |

-| Confidence | Do you own your recommendation, even with incomplete data? |
+| Confidence | Do you own your recommendation, even when data is incomplete? |

-| Business Judgment | Does your advice make practical sense for the client? |
+| Business Judgment | Does your advice make practical sense for the client’s situation? |

 flowchart TD